Kapl-jpg/Event-Request-Architecture/README.md

 }
 ```
 ## 9. Conclusion
-The Kapl Event Driven Framework provides a flexible system for component interaction using events and data requests.
+The Kapl Event Request Framework provides a flexible system for component interaction using events and data requests.
 With three distinct methods for event registration, you can tailor the scope of event invocation—be it global, grouped, or object-specific.
 Additionally, events can be triggered with or without data, according to your needs.
 This architecture improves modularity, scalability, and simplifies debugging in Unity projects.